pawurb/node-postgres-wiki/Prepared-Statements.md

 Plain text queries, for a single query instance, are faster and the most flexible.
 They are also the most insecure, providing no barrier to `sql injection` attacks.

-##Paramaterized Queries##
+##Parameterized Queries##

-A paramaterized query allows you "pass arguments" to a query, providing a barrier to `sql injection` attacks.
+A parameterized query allows you "pass arguments" to a query, providing a barrier to `sql injection` attacks.

 Parameters may not be DDL: